ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/data/cryosphere_datapool.md

 ## Data hosting and access
-All data in the CCP are securely hosted on the [National Computational Infrastructure (NCI) Gadi supercomputer](https://opus.nci.org.au/spaces/Help/pages/90308778/0.+Welcome+to+Gadi#id-0.WelcometoGadi-Overview) within the `av17` and `cm45` projects, and are available to all users with an NCI account.
+All data in the CCD are securely hosted on the [National Computational Infrastructure (NCI) Gadi supercomputer](https://opus.nci.org.au/spaces/Help/pages/90308778/0.+Welcome+to+Gadi#id-0.WelcometoGadi-Overview) within the `av17` and `cm45` projects, and are available to all users with an NCI account.
 If you do not have an NCI account, you can sign up [here](https://my.nci.org.au/mancini/signup) for free.
 If you do have a NCI Gadi account but are not a member of `av17` and `cm45`, you must apply to join the project from within your [NCI account](https://my.nci.org.au/mancini/login).

 ## Available data
-The data listed in the following summary tables are currently hosted in the CCP.
+The data listed in the following summary tables are currently hosted in the CCD.
 All data are accessible directly via the NCI Gadi filesystem for users with NCI accounts and `av17` and `cm45` project memberships.
 [ISMIP6 datasets](#ismip6-datasets) can be found at `/g/data/cm45/access-nri/ismip6/`, while all other datsets and can be found at `/g/data/av17/access-nri/cryosphere-data-pool/`.

 ### Elevation and geometry data
 [[back to top]](#cryosphere-community-datapool)